collier/stat-board/README.md

 ## Backend

-This repository holds only the slideshow code, written as a React project.
-The backend RESTful API is in a seperate repository.
+This repository holds only the slideshow code, written as a React application.
+There is also a backend RESTful API which serves all of the data seen in the slides.
+The API is written in Goland, and is housed in a seperate repository.

 ## Installation and Development